Virgo-Alpha/Shipping_Optimization/README.md

 ## Contributing

-If you'd like to contribute to this project, follow these steps:
+If you would like to contribute to this project, follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).